-All out-of-state DE students (including UAA and ASU DE) must review state licensure requirements of the state in which they plan to seek licensure; it is the student's obligation to ensure they meet all state licensure requirements including those related to clock hours before they apply for a state license.
+All out-of-state DE students (including AK and ASU DE) must review state licensure requirements of the state in which they plan to seek licensure; it is the student's obligation to ensure they meet all state licensure requirements including those related to clock hours before they apply for a state license.

-Clinical Clock Hours in Audiology / Hearing Screening Hours
+Clinical Clock Hours in Audiology / Screenings ( 2 hour minimum)

-ASHA requires students to demonstrate competency in the area of "hearing."
-On campus and in-state DE students must have hearing screening hours supervised by an audiologist (CCC-A) in order to count those hours towards your 400 total.
+All students (campus or DE) are required to obtain a minimum 2 clock hours of hearing screenings as part of the 400 hour requirement during their program.
+To comply with NC Licensure and practice law, campus and in-state DE students must have hearing screening hours supervised by an audiologist (CCC-A).
+Out-of-state, and DE (UAA and ASU cohorts) students may have hearing screening hours supervised by an audiologist or speech-language pathologist, depending upon licensure laws in that state.
+It is the student's responsibility to determine if they need CCC-A or CCC-SLP supervision for their hearing screening hours if living outside of NC.
+Alaskan and Arizona students are required to follow the policy of the University of Alaska - Anchorage and ASU regarding hearing screenings.

-Out-of-state DE and UAA and ASU cohorts may have hearing screening hours supervised by an audiologist or speech-language pathologist, depending upon licensure laws in that state.
-It is the student's responsibility to determine if they need CCC-A or CCC-SLP supervision for their hearing screening hours to count towards the 400 total if living outside of NC.
-Alaskan and Arizona students are required to follow the policy of the UAA and ASU regarding hearing screenings.
+Hours of observation Minimum 25 Speech-language pathology hours (50 at undergraduate level, if applicable) Minimum 400 Audiology hearing screening hours Minimum 2 Minimum Total (Department may require additional hours beyond this minimum) Minimum 400

-Hours of observation Minimum 25 Speech-language pathology hours (50 at undergraduate level, if applicable) Minimum 375 Minimum Total (Department may require additional hours beyond this minimum) Minimum 400 All hours listed above are MINIMUMS.
-The Department of CSDI reserves the right to require addition onal hours based on student performance, state licensure requirements, and ASHA certification requirements.
-We rese erve the right to require additional clinical internships/course credits/remediation even if a student has in excess of 400 h nours.
-Students will be allowed to complete clinic based on hours accrual and appropriate demonstration of clinical comp petencies as judged by the off-campus supervisors, campus supervisors, and the Director of Master's Education.
+All hours listed above are MINIMUMS.
+The Department of CSDI reserves the right to require additional hours based on student performance, state licensure requirements, and ASHA certification requirements.
+We reserve the right to require additional clinical internships/course credits/remediation even if a student has in excess of 400 hours.
+Students will be allowed to complete clinic based on hours accrual and appropriate demonstrate of clinical competencies as judged by the off-campus supervisors, campus supervisors, and the Director of Master's Education.